rlee32/fast-k-opt/readme.txt

 3. Rename DepthMap to DepthTable.
 4. Compare distances on the first two points in a candidate set to elminate further candidate checking.
 5. Store segment margins, instead of recomputing every iteration.
+6. Search radius relaxation parameter, and first-improvement (vs. best-improvement) search.
+    Would allow for faster arrival to "good" grids, on which the unrelaxed algorithm can run.
+    This would be especially useful because search radius is proportional to maximum segment lengths at each depth.